Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 Well, shocked was probably an understatement.
 Floored and flabbergasted was probably more accurate (though Harry didn't complain since his ex-rival was trying to heal a few particularly nasty burns on his arm and back that hurt, quite frankly, like a bitch).

 They'd begun a tentative friendship after that, which – nurtured by the happiness and contentment that comes with finding familiarity in foreign lands, as well as the close living quarters and intensity of caring for dragons – had grown.
 Soon enough he wasn't Malfoy any longer, but Draco.
 Well, most of the time anyway.
 And when his apprenticeship with a local Potion Master (who supplied the healing potions and salves to the Reserve) was over, Harry had tagged along with the blond back to England.
 It seemed natural at the time (despite much sputtering from Ron, a constant stream of 'are you sure, Harry?'s from Hermione, and more letters of outrage and caution from strangers than he could count) that they move in together – which is how they came to find themselves occupying a small townhouse that the Malfoy family had owned in Bath since the 18th century.

 It'd been a bit over a year since then, though, and everything was smashing so far…except for one little problem they'd come up against recently.

 "I heard they were together!
 You know, like a couple!"

 "Do you think it's true?"

-"Merlin just look at the two of them together – bloody gorgeous –"
+"Merlin just look at the two of them together – I don't care if he was a Death Eater, they're bloody gorgeous –"

 Harry sent a scathing glare across the room and crossed his arms in front of his chest as he stalked foreword towards the counter.
 He could hear Draco's near silent laughter behind him.